-Any employee who witnesses an act of sexual harassment or receives a complaint of harassment from another employee or a student shall report the complaint to their immediate supervisor, building administrator, or Title IX Coordinator.
+Any employee who witnesses an act of sexual harassment or receives a complaint or harassment from another employee or a student shall report the complaint to their immediate supervisor, building administrator, or Title IX Coordinator.
 Employees who fail to report complaints or incidents of sexual harassment to appropriate district officials may face disciplinary action.
-District officials who fail to investigate and take appropriate corrective action in response to complaints of sexual harassment may also face disciplinary action.
+District officials who fail to investigate may also face disciplinary action.

 Complaints received will be investigated to determine whether, under the totality of the circumstances, the alleged behavior constitutes sexual harassment under the definition outlined above.
-Unacceptable student conduct may or may not constitute sexual harassment, depending on the nature of the conduct and its severity, pervasiveness and persistence.
-Behaviors which are unacceptable but do not constitute harassment may provide grounds for discipline under the code of student conduct.
+Unacceptable conduct may or may not constitute sexual harassment, depending on the nature of the conduct and its severity, pervasiveness, and persistence.
+Behaviors which are unacceptable but do not constitute harassment may also result in employee discipline.